deep-finder/cryoet-deepfinder/README.md

 ```

 ### Using the GUI
 The GUI (Graphical User Interface) is available in folder pyqt/, and should be more intuitive for those who are not used to work with script.
-For now, 5 GUIs are available (target generation, training, segmentation, clustering) and allow the same functionalities as the scripts in example/.
+Currently, 6 GUIs are available (tomogram annotation, target generation, training, segmentation, clustering) and allow the same functionalities as the scripts in example/.
 To run a GUI, first place yourself in its folder.
 For example, to run the target generation GUI:
 ```
 cd pyqt/generate_target/
 python gui_target.py